theaquamarine/windows-powershell-docs/docset/windows/pkiclient/get-certificate.md

 ### -Url
 Specifies the policy server URL to use for certificate enrollment.
 Credentials are required if the endpoint requires a user name and password or certificate authentication from the client.
-If credentials are not found and Windows PowerShell® is in interactive mode, then a prompt for credentials will appear.
+If credentials are not found and Windows PowerShell?? is in interactive mode, then a prompt for credentials will appear.

 ```yaml
 Type: Uri